MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to keep local logs

-You can use the following registry entry to enable Power Automate for desktop to keep logs in a local folder and prevent the cleanup of the **RunDefinition.json** file.
+You can use the following registry entry to enable Power Automate for desktop to keep logs in a local folder.

 |Hive|Key|Name|Type|
 |---|---|---|---|